Special State Reserve Funds (SSRF)

 These funds are made available to local education agencies and charter schools for high-cost children with disabilities ages 3-21, initially enrolled in the LEA/charter school after all funds have been committed.
 Children with disabilities in state-operated programs and corrections do not receive these funds.

-The application is submitted and approved by the Special Programs Section in the Exceptional Children Division.
-Agencies are notified of status of application and the amount of funds to be received is forwarded to Financial Services for allocation to LEA.
+The application is submitted by LEA/Charter School, then reviewed for approval by the Special Programs & Data Section of the Exceptional Children Division.
+LEAs are notified of status of application, and the amount of funds to be received is forwarded to Financial Services for allocation to the LEA.

 Amount of Funds Per Child